What Scribd is all about:

 The reading world is changing, and this means that Scribd has to change right along with it.
 We did the math, and we crunched the numbers - we tested, and re-tested.
 Our crack team of data scientists, product specialists, and leadership teams have been steadily working around the clock for months to really evaluate our options for staying a part of your reading world in a sustainable and exciting way.

-What we saw in our data showed a large population of enthusiastic readers using Scribd to supplement their regular reading - we’re right in the middle of your reading eco-system next to your local library, other streaming services, your favorite paperbacks, and even your friendly neighborhood comic book shop.
+What we saw in our data showed a large population of enthusiastic readers using Scribd to supplement their regular reading - we’re right in the middle of your reading eco-system next to your local library, other streaming services, your favorite paperbacks, and even your friendly neighborhood magazine stand.

 We also found that our business model, the “all you can eat buffet”, of reading attracted a small percentage of very hungry readers.
 Initially, this was totally expected - and even kind of exciting for us.
 But the costs of this kind of venture are incredibly difficult to feed, and while we've tried our best it's simply not sustainable in the long run.